 As kids grow and their brains expand, it becomes a parent’s responsibility to teach them respectable ways to communicate, act, and behave in order to meet their needs that do not include the methods that worked for them as newborns.

-When we teach and model respectful conduct, we are instilling fundamental values such as kindness, thoughtfulness, honesty, empathy, and appreciation.
+When we teach and model respectful behavior, we are instilling fundamental values such as kindness, thoughtfulness, honesty, empathy, and appreciation.

-While you may have a firm foundation of manners and conduct when you first start out, it’s simple for youngsters to fall off track when they’re among other people.
+While you may have a firm foundation of manners and behavior when you first start out, it’s simple for children’s to fall off track when they’re among other people.
 Fortunately, with a little guidance from Mom and Dad, it’s just as easy to get back on track.